AllenDowney/ProbablyOverthinkingBlog/_sources/fertility_blog.md

   plot of crossing year versus median daily income, using Our World in Data.
 ---

-## The Low-fertility Club Is Less Exclusive
+# The Low-fertility Club Is Less Exclusive

-> A simple analysis suggests that the median daily income where countries cross below replacement fertility has fallen from roughly $32 per day in 1950 to about $8 now.
+*Summary: A simple analysis suggests that the median daily income where countries cross below replacement fertility has fallen from about \$32 per day in 1950 to about \$8 now.*

 In June 2026 [*The Economist*](https://www.economist.com/leaders/2026/06/04/indias-surprise-baby-bust-is-a-warning-to-the-world) reported that India's total fertility rate has fallen to 1.9, which is below replacement rate (generally considered 2.1).
 They note: